 The same can be said for a family law case.
 Filing a family law case is not rocket science, but there is a process to follow.
 You have to learn the basics of that process even to get your foot in the door.
-That’s not to mention the fact that you don’t know the ins and outs of working a case and how to get things done efficiently once your case is filed.
+That’s not to mention that you don’t know the ins and outs of working a case and how to get things done efficiently once your claim is filed.
 You may be losing time, money and taking on stress when you attempt to represent yourself in a family law case.

-You and your spouse should each have an attorney representing you
+You and your spouse should each have an attorney representing you.

 However, you also need to know that a family court will not toss out your agreement if the only issue is that you and your spouse did not have separate representation in the negotiation and drafting process.
-That means that if everything else about your property agreement is enforceable, the lack of having your own attorney will not alone render the agreement unenforceable.
+That means that if everything else about your property agreement is enforceable, the lack of having your attorney will not alone render the contract unenforceable.

-Don’t wait until the last minute to negotiate your premarital agreement
+Don’t wait until the last minute to negotiate your premarital agreement.

-You and your spouse should both enter the negotiation process with a willingness to make all available and pertinent information available to other side.
+You and your spouse should both enter the negotiation process with a willingness to make all available and pertinent information available to another side.
 This means assets and liabilities should be disclosed- even the information that could be advantageous to your spouse or detrimental to a position that you are attempting to argue from.
-Keep in mind that if you fail to do so, is entirely possible that you could get your spouse to sign on the dotted line.
+Keep in mind that if you fail to do so, it is entirely possible that you could get your spouse to sign on the dotted line.
 However, it will be much tougher to get the judge to declare that it is enforceable.
 With that determination, the agreement is not worth the paper that it is printed on.

 Can you videotape the signing of the agreement?

 It may be wise to go to such lengths as to have the signing turned into a ceremony of sorts.
 You can hire a videographer to videotape the signing of the document.
 Select a mutual location or make sure that your attorney is present with you when signing to remove a lot of the doubt surrounding whether or not the agreement was signed in good faith by each party.
-This may seem like overkill to an extent, but it will seem like a great investment in the future if you have any issues with your spouse arguing that the agreement wasn’t signed in good faith or was negotiated under duress.
+This may seem like overkill to an extent.
+Still, it will seem like a significant investment in the future if you have any issues with your spouse arguing that the agreement wasn’t signed in good faith or was negotiated under duress.